pebbe/zmq4/examples_security/README.md

 There are some differences:

- * The czmq library doesn't handle domains.
+ * The zauth module doesn't handle domains.
 The Go version does.
- * The czmq library handles files with usernames/passwords and directories with certificates.
+ * The zauth module handles files with usernames/passwords and directories with certificates.
    The Go version just uses maps of usernames/passwords and lists of public user keys.